Guide

 import pandas as pd

-# 1. Load workbook
+# 1. Load the workbook

 df = pd.read_excel("source_data.xlsx", engine="openpyxl")

-# 2. Build pivot table
+# 2. Build the pivot table

 pivot = pd.pivot_table(